vjayaman/ClusterGrowthMetrics/readme.md

 ClusterGrowthMetrics
 =====================================

 Generates metrics for analyzing cluster growth across two time points, using isolates and cluster assignments at a series of heights at each time point.
+We start with a threshold in the time point 1 dataset, then track each cluster to find the "first" cluster at time point 2 that contains all of its isolates.

 Prerequisites
 -------------